Why should I hire you for my wedding?

 I absolutely love what I do and you will absolutely love your photographs.
 I want to create images for you that will be a part of your legacy.
 Your children will treasure them and your grandchildren will display them in their homes, like how I have marveled at my grandmother's bridal portrait since I was little.

 I am the only Certified Professional Photographer in Baldwin County, and one of only 2 in the Mobile/Baldwin area.

 Yes, our industry actually has a certification.
 Learn something new every day, right?
 And, it is a much harder achievement than getting a "Best of" from The Knot.
 (But those are fun too.)

-I work really, really hard to be the best wedding photographer.
-Please consider me because I’d love to work with you.
+I work extra hard to be the best wedding photographer for you and I’d love to work with you.